elektrofon/patchOS/README.md

 ## How to use

 1. Connect an ethernet cable to the Raspberry PI 4 network port.
-2. Connect your ES-8 to one of the USB ports of the Raspberry PI 4.
+2. Connect your audio device to one of the USB ports of the Raspberry PI 4.
 3. On your phone open your web browser and navigate to `http://patchos.local`.

 You will be met with a simple control panel: